YamamotoLabUCSF/Genotypes/README.md

 ###### <span style="color:mediumorchid">Anaconda on Linux</span>
 Anaconda with Jupyter Notebook on Linux

-* To install Anaconda on Linux, open terminal and navigate to the folder where Anaconda script (for example Anaconda3-2020.11-Linux-x86_64.sh) was downloaded.
+* To install Anaconda on Linux, open terminal and navigate to the folder where Anaconda script (for example, Anaconda3-2020.11-Linux-x86_64.sh) was downloaded.
-	* Change the permissions to allow script execution with the chmod +x command for example:
+	* Change the permissions to allow script execution with the chmod +x command, for example:
   	`$ chmod +x Anaconda3-2020.11-Linux-x86_64.sh`
-	* Open the shell script with the ./ command for example:
+	* Open the shell script with the ./ command, for example:
   	`$ ./Anaconda3-2020.11-Linux-x86_64.sh`
-	* Follow the on-screen prompts and answering "yes" to "Do you whish the installer to initialize Anaconda3 by running conda init? [yes|no]"
+	* Follow the on-screen prompts and answer "yes" to "Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]"
 	* When the install is finished, restart terminal to initiate the new settings
 	* Anaconda navigator can be opened by the following command in a new terminal `$ anaconda-navigator`